dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2817: Aligning against common foes carries risks.
+### T2817: Aligning with an enemy's enemy can have negative consequences.

 |Support|
 |---|